Mathia Collett: The Ankerian orphanage

 On their anniversary in 1778, the couple founded "the Ankerian orphanage" (Det Ankerske Waisenhus).
 Orphans, preferably those of higher status families, would be given free housing, meals, and education until their sixteenth birthday.
 The education consisted of literacy, calculus, geography, history, morals, and religion, and would mostly be taught by students.
 Due to Mathia's adolescence as an orphan, she would often teach classes herself, and would treat the "foreign and poor children as her own".
 After their graduation, they would be given clothes and finances.
 Boys would be given the opportunity to pursue a craft or travel overseas, while girls would be sent to work as maids, or be given comparable work.
 The orphanage was funded by the couple's immense wealth.

 Death

-Mathia Collett died on 21 July 1801 at the age of 63 to unknown causes.
+Mathia Collett died on 21 July 1801 at the age of 63 due to unknown causes.
 Her funeral three days later was described as "one that has never been seen before", as the whole of Christiania was "in motion".
-Close family and friends weren't the only one's to attend the procession, as the children of the orphanage attended it along with their teacher, who walked in front of the coffin.
+Close family and friends weren't the only ones to attend the procession, as the children of the orphanage attended it along with their teacher, who walked in front of the coffin.

 Anker died four years later in 1805 at the age of 58.

 A monument was established in her memory in 1803 by Anker in Paléhaven, a public garden close to an estate of his, Paléet, which would later become the residence of the royal family.
-The monument was later moved to Frogner Park to be closer Collett and Anker's residence, the Frogner manor.
+The monument was later moved to Frogner Park to be closer to Collett and Anker's residence, the Frogner manor.